f5devcentral/access-labs/class4/module2/lab01.rst

 #.
 Click **bigip-commit-transaction** and then **Body**.

 #.
 Notice the request is sent to the endpoint **/mgmt/tm/transaction/** along with the transactionID using the PUT Method.
 The body contains the **state** JSON Key with the value **VALIDATING**.
-Then this request is sent it triggers the BIG-IP to process all the requests that contain the transationID header.
-After the transaction is commpleted, you will recieve a 200 OK.
+This request triggers the BIG-IP to process all the requests that contain the transationID header.
+After the transaction is completed you will recieve a 200 OK.
 If you receive any status code but 200 OK, one or more of the requests in the transaction could not be completed.

     |image026|